 How To Write A Great Story

-After you have decided what key topics that you would like to include in your story, sit down and start writing everything that comes to mind.
-Write a sentence or two about every topic that you would like to cover.
+After deciding what key topics you want to include in your story, sit down and start writing everything that comes to mind.
+Write a sentence or two about every topic you want to cover.
 Do not worry at this time if it is perfect.
 This is just a rough draft to get your ideas down on paper.

 After you have all of your thoughts down on paper, it is time to clean it up.
 The story of your art could be a couple of sentences or as long as a couple of paragraphs.
 Try not to make it too long.
 Keep it short and to the point.

-Every sentence that you write should have the reader feel more connected to you and the art that they are looking at.
+Every sentence you write should make the reader feel more connected to you and the art they are looking at.

 Read your story out loud.
-If it is easy to read out loud, you are in good shape.
-The more that you do this process, the easier writing great art descriptions will become.
+You are in good shape if it is easy to read out loud.
+The more you do this process, the easier writing great art descriptions will become.